Hackers ’emptied’ victims’ accounts and tried to blackmail GTA maker, court told

 Kurtaj is further accused of targeting transport giant Uber, financial technology firm Revolut and Rockstar Games, developer of the Grand Theft Auto series, in quick succession in September 2022, the court has heard.

-He allegedly tried to blackmail Rockstar Games by threatening to “leak the stolen source code for the Grand Theft Auto sequel onto internet forums”, the indictment states.
+He allegedly tried to blackmail Rockstar Games, which retains a Dundee presence, by threatening to “leak the stolen source code for the Grand Theft Auto sequel onto internet forums”, the indictment states.

 Kurtaj and the youth are also accused of hacking software company Nvidia in February 2022 before threatening to “release Nvidia Corporation’s intellectual property on to the web” if it did not pay them.